haibzhou/aws-eks-mongodb/README.md

 Add new user and delete user from application GUI.
 You should see changes in Mongodb database.

 # Congratuiation!
-You finished the EKS and MongoDB lab!
+You finished the Accelerate Application Modernization with Amazon EKS, and MongoDB Atlas lab

 ## Step 6 - Clean UP
 ```